red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/getting-started/llm-flows.rst

 This section explains how to create LLM-driven flows in Colang 2.0.

 Using Colang, you can describe complex patterns of interaction.
 However, as a developer, you will never be able to describe all the potential paths an interaction can take.
-And this is where an LLM can help, by generating *LLM-driven continuations* at runtime.
+This is where an LLM can help: by generating *LLM-driven continuations* at runtime.

-The :ref:`colang_2_getting_started_dialog_rails` and the :ref:`colang_2_getting_started_input_rails` examples, show how to use the LLM to generate continuations dynamically.
-The example below is similar to the dialog rails example, but it instructs the LLM to generate directly the bot response.
+The :ref:`colang_2_getting_started_dialog_rails` and the :ref:`colang_2_getting_started_input_rails` examples show how to use the LLM to generate continuations dynamically.
+The example below is similar to the dialog rails example, but it instructs the LLM to generate the bot response directly.
 Note, the quality of the response depends on the configured LLM model and can vary.

 .. code-block:: colang